OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/customer-management-service/updateuserroles.md

 Updates the roles of the specified user.

 > [!NOTE]
-> Only a user with Super Admin or Aggregator credentials can update user roles.
+> Only a user with Super Admin or Standard credentials can update user roles.
+A Standard user cannot set or modify the Super Admin role.
+For more information, see the [User Roles](../guides/account-hierarchy-permissions.md#user-roles) technical guide.

 For users with an account role, you can add and delete the accounts that the user has access to.
 For users with a customer role, you can add and delete the customers that the user has access to.
 You can also change a user from having an account role to having a customer role or vice-versa.